ChitreshPratap/ChitreshPratap/README.md

 I'm a versatile Automation Developer and Data Scientist from INDIA with 10+ years of experience.
 I specialize in building robust automation buisness solution.

-- 🔭 Currently working on Automation development and RPA tools
+- 🔭 Currently working on Power Platform Automation development and RPA tools

 <br/>